DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

             $ ssh-copy-id -i ~/.ssh/id_rsa.pub ubuntu@${host}

     or use my `main.yml`
+        ansible-playbook all -i '52.214.226.94,' main.yml

-3. Let's check out connectivity with the host.
+#### 3. Let's check out connectivity with the host.
 Run:

-        $ ansible all -i ./ansible_inventory -u ubuntu -m ping
+        $ ansible all -i 'host.ip,' -m ping    # Example:   ansible all -i '52.214.226.94,' -m ping Or check memory and disk space of your host:

+        $ ansible all -i 'host.ip,' -m shell -a 'free -m && df -h '

+#### 4. Hostfile

+    Lorem ipsum.....

-4. Write a playbook.
+#### 5. Write a simple playbook.

 We will put together a simple playbook to update our remote host.
 Create a file `update.yml` and paste the following.
 Careful with the spaces - YAML is fussy!

 HINT: You can copy the file you have cloned from the repo.

         ---
         - hosts: db_hosts